 Do earwigs bite?
 While earwigs could technically bite humans, it’s highly unlikely that they would.
 After all, these insects don’t need blood meals like bed bugs or mosquitoes to survive, so they don’t seek out human hosts.

 However, if you shudder a little when you think about earwigs, you’re probably not alone.
 They’ve developed quite a nasty reputation, thanks to urban legends that falsely accused them of crawling into people’s ears and burrowing in their brains.
 Earwigs are considered a nuisance by homeowners, but it’s not because of their bite.
 Find out how you can identify them and why many homeowners don’t want them around.

 What Do Earwigs Look Like?

 Like silverfish, earwigs have slightly flattened bodies and are medium in size.
 They are typically around five-eighths of an inch in length.
-They are commonly black or brown, but some species do have stripes or reddish areas on their heads and legs.
-And while some adult earwigs do have wings, they rarely take flight.
+These insects are typically black or brown, but some do have stripes or reddish areas on their head and legs.
+They have noticeable antennae, and while some adult earwigs do have wings, they rarely take flight.

-The most distinguishing feature of earwigs is their forceps, also known as cerci.
-These are two hard appendages that resemble pincers extending from the backend of their abdomens.
-Earwigs use their cerci as defensive tools if they’re attacked by other insects.
+The most distinguishing feature of earwigs is their forceps or “cerci.”
+These are two hard appendages that resemble pincers extending from the backend of their abdomen.
+Earwigs use their cerci as defensive tools if they’re attacked by another insect.
 They also use them as a means of subduing their prey, which is typically smaller bugs.